 In a past article on niche blogging I defined niche simply as a focused, targetable part of a market.
 As an example I used weight loss as a wide market and defined “natural weight loss diets” as a niche (or niche market).

-Recently I came across Eric Pangburn’s post (a guest blogger for Blogging Spree) where he looks at 25 expert opinions on the topic of what is a niche”.
+Recently I came across Eric Pangburn’s post where he looks at 25 expert opinions on the topic of what is a niche”.
 I found the post quite amusing as the opinions and/or the definitions of a niche are as interesting (or not) as the bloggers/marketers are themselves.
 For example:

 Seth Godin explains a niche as “if it’s not mass, if it’s just for some, not all, it’s a niche.”

-If you know Seth, you must agree that this confusing explanation of what a niche is, is as quirky as Seth Godin is himself.
+If you know Seth, you must agree that this confusing explanation of what a niche is, is as quirky as Seth Godin himself is.

 Jim Cockrum defined a niche as: From an online marketers perspective (my perspective specifically) a”niche” is a topic, item or concept that has the potential to be an online rallying point for those with similar interests and needs related to the given topic, item or concept…